 Which PRS reforms are expected under the new Labour government?

 Section 21 of the Housing Act 1988 allows landlords to seek possession of their property from tenants without providing a reason.
-While there are several legitimate reasons for seeking possession of a property that don’t constitute an eviction, more and more landlords have been using Section 21 notices as eviction notices because the process of issuing them is more straightforward than issuing an actual eviction notice.
+While there are several legitimate reasons for seeking possession of a property that doesn’t constitute an eviction, more and more landlords have been using Section 21 notices as eviction notices because the process of issuing them is more straightforward than issuing an actual eviction notice.
 Perhaps that’s why Section 21 notices have more recently been termed “no-fault evictions”.

 Section 21 notices can currently be issued at any time after a fixed-term tenancy has ended (if there’s a written contract) or for periodic tenancies (without a fixed end date) so long as the tenants are given at least 2 months’ notice to leave the property.